Skip to main content

 • devices

-• externalDeviceId: Device ID on third-party cloud.
+• externalDeviceId: Device ID on your cloud.

 • deviceCookie: Received in the Discovery response.